d99kris/stackusage/README.md

 =================
 Stackusage intercepts calls to pthread_create and fills the thread stack with a dummy data pattern.
 It also registers a callback routine to be called upon thread termination.
-For main thread stack it utilizes constructor and destructor routines.
+In the callback routine the amount of remaining dummy pattern in the stack is checked, in order to determine the stack usage.

 License
 =======